How to finish my printed horn

 3. Spray Putty

-Then we need to sand it, it can need several layer/sand operations, at least 3 repetition of it is needed.
+Then we need to sand it, it can need several layer/sand operations, at least 3 repetition of it is needed to completely remove print lines.

-At the end sanding to 250/400P minimum, Spray Putty is made to be sanded, it’s not hard and doesn’t provide a good adhesion for paint.
+The sanding beetween each layer can be done at 180P and the last one before primer arround 400P or even more, Spray Putty is made to be sanded, it’s not hard and doesn’t provide a good adhesion for paint.

 4. Primer and sand

-We will use here a “Filler”, also call “high build primer” that will allow a better paint adhesion, we switch on this step only if the state of surface is perfect thanks to the previous step.
+We will use here a “Filler” as the Motip Filler, also call “high build primer” that will allow a better paint adhesion, we switch on this step only if the state of surface is perfect thanks to the previous step.

 The state of the surface must be perfect at the end here.